donald-macritchie/granite_tap/README.md

 ![image of the my profile page](static/screenshots/44_my_profile.png)

-- Users who have signed up to the site will be ale view their own profiles via the my account dropdown in the site header as documented above.
+- Users who have signed up to the site will be able view their own profiles via the my account dropdown in the site header as documented above.
 - The My Profile page consists of two main features:
     - Default Delivery Infomation
     - Order History